Skip to content

 return hexbin["sumWeight"] * 0.01

-Pass the decorated function wherever an accessor callback is accepted (for example hex_altitude=, hex_top_color=, hex_label=).
+Pass the decorated function wherever an accessor callback is accepted (for example hex_altitude=, hex_top_color=, hex_label=, the heatmaps heatmap_color_fn=, the arc/path/ring gradient accessors arc_color_fn=, path_color_fn=, ring_color_fn=, or any layer's tooltip accessor point_label=, arc_label=, polygon_label=, … — see the reference).

 How it works